Our pick of the best 12v Camping Solar Panels For Australia

 Gone are the days of having to rely purely on the light of a campfire or a large dolphin torch (you know those big brick torches) to light up your camping site.
 Solar panels now provide campers with endless options to power the most tricked up campsite with all the mod cons known to man.

 Anyway, let’s take a look at some great 12v camping solar panels to make your next camping trip a bright one.
-In our opinion, the best camping solar panels for 2019 are:
+In our opinion, the best camping solar panels are:

 |Model||Model #||Overall Rating||Review|

 |Renogy 12V Monocrystalline Solar Panel High Efficiency Module Off Grid PV Power for Battery Charging, Boat, Caravan, RV and Any Other Off Grid Applications||Renogy 12V Review||CHECK PRICE|

 |Solraiser 120W 160W 200W 250W 300W Portable Folding Solar Panel Kit 12V||Solraiser 120W Review||CHECK PRICE|